 Hammer candlesticks form when shares fall from their opening prices due to selling pressure, but then they manage to recover most or all of the losses within the trading period.

 Just because the Hammer pattern is just a single candle, you will also need to observe the other candles surrounding it to confirm that the candle you are looking at is indeed a hammer candlestick pattern, it will need to meet the requirements shown below for a downward trend.

 If the Hammer candlestick pattern forms in a downtrend as shown in the image above.
-It’s considered a market bottom or a support, we offer both a Hammer candlestick detector indicator and a support & resistance indicator so you can take advantage of this trade setup.
+It’s considered a market bottom or support, we offer both a Hammer candlestick detector indicator and support & resistance indicator so you can take advantage of this trade setup.

 Following on from the image above with a downtrend and a Hammer pattern candle, the bears are winning and have pushed the trend even lower, but now the bulls take control and start to push the price back up, in this case, the bears are losing the battle, this causes a long shadow beneath a small body (hammer pattern).